EdwardFox/cpp-collection/README.md

 C++ Code Collection
 ==============

 This repository is a collection of useful modern c++11 concepts and implementations mostly related to game development.
+Quite a few of the concepts were and will be taken from the SFML Game Development book.
 The current selection includes:

 * **Simple Box2D Implementation**
     - A simple implementation of Box2D 2.3.0 using SFML 2.1